silkenweb/silkenweb/README.md

 ### No VDOM

-There are potential performance advantages to using a signals based approach, as you're telling the compiler explicitly what the dependencies within your app are, at compile time.
-With a simple VDOM based approach, you have to figure out what changed at runtime.
-The tradeoff here is slightly more complex code when using a signals based approach.
+The use of a signals-based approach can provide better performance because it allows the compiler to know the data dependencies within your application at compile time.
+This allows changes to be efficiently calculated at runtime.
+On the other hand, with a basic VDOM based approach, the changes need to be identified at runtime.

-What tends to happen in practice is that VDOM based approaches will add some mechanism so that every time someting changes, your app doesn't need to completely re-render the VDOM.
-This inevitably adds some complexity to VDOM based approaches.
+The drawback of a signals-based approach is that the code tends to be more complicated.
+However, in actual implementation, VDOM-based approaches often implement mechanisms to prevent complete re-rendering of the VDOM every time a change occurs, which adds some level of complexity to code using the VDOM approach.

 ### No Macro DSL

-There are many advantages to using plain Rust syntax:
+Using plain Rust syntax has numerous benefits, such as:

-- No macro DSL to learn.
+- No need to learn a macro Domain Specific Language (DSL).
-- Code completion with `rust-analyser`.
+- Improved code completion through `rust-analyser`.
-- The documentation is structured in a familiar manner, courtesy of `rustdoc`.
+- Familiar documentation structure, thanks to `rustdoc`.
 - Code formatting with `rustfmt`.
-- Excellent compiler errors, courtesy of `rustc`.
-- Use Rust's well thought out, composable abstractions.
-Need control flow in your components?
-Use `if`, `match`, `dyn traits`, or whatever else Rust provides.

-There's nothing to stop a macro DSL being built on top of Silkenweb, to complement the builder APIs.

-The advantage of using a macro DSL is that syntax is tailored to defining document structure.
-Rust syntax is fairly well suited to this, so it's not much of a benefit in reality.
+While macro DSLs can be formatted with `rustfmt` if designed with care, the syntax is limited by `rustfmt`'s capabilities.
+- Exceptional compiler errors from `rustc`: Although macro DSLs can produce informative errors, a lot of work has been put into making `rustc` error messsages great.
+- The ability to utilize Rust's composable, well-designed abstractions.

+While a macro DSL could be developed to work with Silkenweb, the syntax in Rust is already well suited for defining document structure.

 ## Learning